Cancer-related cognitive impairment

 Impacts on thinking and memory

 Cognitive problems can occur before, during or after cancer treatment.
-Some people notice small or subtle changes, but for others the effects are more obvious.
+Some people notice small or subtle changes, but for others, the effects are more obvious.
+These may include:

 - difficulty concentrating or focusing